Camel Kubernetes plugin

 []string

-List of channels used as source of camel routes.
+List of channels used as the source of camel routes.
 Can contain simple channel names or full Camel URIs.

 knative.endpoint-sinks